Michael-Sjogren/PhoneContactsConolseApp/README.md

 The user has a choice in whether or not to continue adding phone numbers.

 ## What i learned
-  - reading and writing to files in C++/C
+  - reading and writing to files in C++ / C